GANs4AO/I2IT4AO/README.md

 # Image to Image Translation for Adaptive Optics (I2IT4AO)
-## *** Under Construction***

 **This project aims to improve the science return of future and existing large, ground-based optical telescopes by improving estimation of the wavefront phase.
-Our approach is to apply image translation using CNNs, specifically conditional Generative Adversarial Networks (cGANSs) to interprete wavefront information from a Shack-Hartmann Wavefront Sensor (SH-WFS) and generate accurate, high fidelity wavefront estimates using Adaptive Optics (AO) control loop data.**
+Our approach is to apply image translation using CNNs, specifically conditional Generative Adversarial Networks (cGANs) to interprete wavefront information from a Shack-Hartmann Wavefront Sensor (SH-WFS) image and generate accurate, high fidelity wavefront estimates using Adaptive Optics (AO) control loop data.**

+**We demonstrate that cGAN wavefront estimation produces excelent results in simulation for PSF recontruction and with the GAN Assisted Open Loop methodology there is potential for real time control applications.
+Other possible benifits not discussed in papers are detection of waffle mode**

 This github repo contains supporting code for conference proceedings: